Saint Ignatius' College, Adelaide: Sport and houses

 As well as this, the school has a proud inter-collegiate relationship with Mercedes College, a fellow Catholic school in Adelaide's South.
 Every year a sporting competition takes place in the winter season with the school that gets the majority of 21 shields taking out the competition.
 Redemption was complete in 2019 when the boys First XVIII Football team won their respected shield for the first time in six years.

-In popular culture

-Most scenes in the movie 2:37 (2006) were filmed on location at the College and various scenes in the movie Broken Hill (2009) were also filmed at the College.